The World Rally Championship makes plans for a new WRC event in the USA

 Today, the World Rally Championship is represented in neighboring Mexico, although this year’s edition was canceled due to the coronavirus pandemic.
 In 2022, it’s not just Rally Mexico that should once again appear on the WRC calendar.
 The return of the USA should also be actively promoted.
 There is a draft horse in the person of Ken Block.
 The Californian competed sporadically in the World Rally Championship between 2007 and 2018.

+American Ken Block has made 24 World Rally Championship matches so far Zoom

-“America is definitely a topic that we are working on extensively,” Yves Matton, the FIA rally chief, says in an interview with the global edition of Motorsport.com: “We want to have a North American event in the near future.
-We’ll try Something in 2022, but it definitely won’t be a calendar event yet.”
+“America is definitely an issue that we are working intensively on,” says Yves Matton, the FIA’s Rally Responsible.
+In conversation with the global version of “Motorsport.com” And promises: “We want to have an event in North America in the near future.
+We’ll try something in 2022, but it certainly won’t be an event that’s part of the calendar.”

 When asked what they plan instead for 2022, Mattoon spoke of “multiple options” and delved into the details: “We could put together a road show or a rally of candidates or whatever it might be a first step for the WRC in North America without being directly in the calendar as a separate event.”